olmjo/tigress-scripts/README.md

 ##### Example 4: Example 2 + job arrays + passing arguments to R

-This PBS script now requests an array of jobs based on the template.
+This script now requests an array of jobs based on the template.
 For jobs in this array (indexed from 1 to 3), the shell script will run given the requested resources.
 Because the log file depends on the job ID, each of the three jobs will generated different log.* output.
 Because R can read the environmental